rklymentiev/py-for-neuro/slides/chapter4_03_dataviz_packages.md

 <img src="plt/subplot.png" width="500">

-Notes: Matplotlib also allows to created a combined graphs unsig `plt.subplot()` function.
+Notes: Matplotlib also allows to created a combined graphs using `plt.subplot()` function.
 Inside the subplot function we specify three values:

 1. total number of rows for the final plot;
-2. total number of columns for final plot;
+2. total number of columns for the final plot;
 3. index of the plot that is currently modified.
 Ordering goes left to right, top to bottom.

-In this example we specified that final plot will consists of `1` row and `2` columns (meaning that we will have two different plots on the same row).
-For the first plot we are adding scatter plot, for the second plot we are adding bar plot.
+In this example, we specified that the final plot will consist of `1` row and `2` columns (meaning that we will have two different plots on the same row).
+For the first plot, we are adding the scatter plot, for the second plot we are adding the bar plot.

 Some comments:

-* `hue` allows to add a grouping variable;
+* `hue` allows adding a grouping variable;
-* we don't have to calculate the average to `weight` in order to pass the values to the [`sns.barplot()`](https://seaborn.pydata.org/generated/seaborn.barplot.html) function since Seaborn doesn this for us.
-In fact, we can change function to another one using `estimator` argument.
+* we don't have to calculate the average to `weight` in order to pass the values to the [`sns.barplot()`](https://seaborn.pydata.org/generated/seaborn.barplot.html) function since Seaborn does this for us.
+In fact, we can change the function to another one using the `estimator` argument.
 * [Matplotlib subplots and axes objects](http://www.math.buffalo.edu/~badzioch/MTH337/PT/PT-matplotlib_subplots/PT-matplotlib_subplots.html)

 ---